-Owning a superyacht is the ultimate sign of success, but how much does it cost to buy a yacht?
+Owning a superyacht is the ultimate sign of success, but how much does it cost to purchase a superyacht?

 According to data from the Global Order Book (GOB), which assesses the state of the superyacht industry each year, in 2019 some 830 superyachts measuring 24m or more were either under construction or on order, with hull numbers and/or deposits at shipyards around the world.